NethermindEth/horus-checker/README.md

   I use Horus?
 All these answered and more!
 * [Usage](#usage) - Exhastive reference information on the CLI options, among other things.
-* [Developer reference](#developer-reference) - In which we explain why things are implemented the way they are, and discuss details relevant to the development of Horus.
+* [Internals](#internals) - In which we explain why things are implemented the way they are, and discuss details relevant to the development of Horus.
 This is prose to aid contributors and onboard new team members.

 ## Installation